rust-skia/rust-skia/skia-bindings/README.md

 ## Build Customization

-Besides of the features `vulkan`, `svg`, and `shaper` that can be directly specified when the package is added as a cargo dependency, the Skia build can be customized further in `build.rs` by adjusting one of two structs that are defined in `build_support/skia.rs`:
+Besides of the features `vulkan`, `svg`, `shaper`, and `textlayout` that can be directly specified when the package is added as a cargo dependency, the Skia build can be customized further in `build.rs` by adjusting one of two structs that are defined in `build_support/skia.rs`:

 ### `BuildConfiguration`